CybotAS/CookiebotWP/documentation/how-to-block-cookies.md

 # How to block cookies

-Cookiebot Addons Framework uses different way to block cookies from 3rd party plugins.
-In this documentation we will explain you with the classes and functions we use to block those.
+Cookiebot Addons uses different techniques to block cookies from 3rd party plugins.

+This document contains explainations of the classes and functions that are available.

 List of included interfaces in every addon
 --